-Marching as one to end violence against women
+Marching as one to end violence against women (Media release)

 A large marched in Coburg this morning to mark White Ribbon Day, pledging to bring an end to violence against women.